Ya0824/AIPS/README.md

 At a minimum:

 - Python 3.8+ with PIP
-- VCS, Calibre xRC, PrimeTime PX, HSpice
+- VCS, PrimeTime PX
 - Linux or Windows

-# Running EMSim
+# Running AIPS
-EMSim consists of three main steps: data preparation, current analysis and EM computation.
+AIPS consists of three main steps: data preparation, model training and prediction.

 <table>
   <tr>